-Definitely with some pucker power; this Limoncello Margarita is the perfect summer libation!
+Definitely loaded with some pucker power; this Limoncello Margarita is the perfect libation all year long!

 I make no bones about my love for margaritas; the truth is I could start a new blog devoted to the margarita.
 There is something about tequila and citrus that just lends itself so beautifully to combinations with every fruit flavor under the sun.
 And I’ve done a lot of them; all starting with my eternal favorite, this basic but amazing BEST Margarita ever!

 Despite the fact that today is a bit gloomy and cooler than I would love, I am swinging into summer mode and wanted to share this simple, light and really refreshing Limoncello Margarita with you .
 My inspiration was simple.
 I had a bottle of Limoncello.
 Really, that was it!

 I usually love the margaritas I make; once you find a pattern that works, it’s hard to make a big mistake.
 I might be highly prejudiced though so have found a willing testing partner in my neighbor Amy.
 I called to see if she wanted to come over and share and she called me back because she wanted to see if I wanted some of the pulled pork she had made for dinner.